autoNumeric/autoNumeric/doc/CONTRIBUTING.md

 *Note: do **not** use `yarn clean` as it's a [different command](https://yarnpkg.com/en/docs/cli/clean) entirely.*

 ### Run the mandatory tools for linting and testing
 We strive to keep the tests green at all times.
-Hence whenever you change the source, be sure to :
+Hence whenever you change the source, be sure to:

 1. Write at least 2 tests for each change :
   - One that validate your changes